molnett/valv/CONTRIBUTING.md

 2. Update the README.md with details of changes to the interface, if applicable.
 3. Add or update tests as necessary to cover your changes.
 4. Ensure all tests pass before submitting your pull request.
-5. Update the CHANGELOG.md with details of your changes.
-6. Your pull request will be reviewed by maintainers, who may request changes or ask questions.
+5. Your pull request will be reviewed by maintainers, who may request changes or ask questions.

 ## Reporting Bugs